Victor Hugo: Declining years and death

 Although he had requested a pauper's funeral, by decree of President Jules Grévy he was awarded a state funeral, an event described by Nietzsche as a "veritable orgy of bad taste".
 More than two million people joined Hugo's funeral procession in Paris from the Arc de Triomphe to the Panthéon, where he was buried.
 He shares a crypt within the Panthéon with Alexandre Dumas and Émile Zola.
 Most large French towns and cities have a street or square named after him.

 Hugo left five sentences as his last will, to be officially published:

 Drawings

-Hugo produced more than 4,000 drawings.
+Hugo produced more than 4,000 drawings, with about 3,000 drawings still in existence.
 Originally pursued as a casual hobby, drawing became more important to Hugo shortly before his exile when he made the decision to stop writing to devote himself to politics.
 Drawing became his exclusive creative outlet between 1848 and 1851.

 Hugo worked only on paper, and on a small scale; usually in dark brown or black pen-and-ink wash, sometimes with touches of white, and rarely with colour.
-The surviving drawings are surprisingly accomplished and "modern" in their style and execution, foreshadowing the experimental techniques of Surrealism and Abstract expressionism.